keyu-tian/SparK/PRETRAIN.md

 ## Regarding sparse convolution

-For speed, we use the masked convolution implemented in [encoder.py](https://github.com/keyu-tian/SparK/blob/main/encoder.py) to simulate submanifold sparse convolution by default.
+For generality, we use the masked convolution implemented in [encoder.py](https://github.com/keyu-tian/SparK/blob/main/encoder.py) to simulate submanifold sparse convolution by default.
 If `--sparse_conv=1` is not specified, this masked convolution would be used in pre-training.

-**For anyone who might want to run SparK on another architectures**: we still recommend you to use the default masked convolution, given the limited optimization of sparse convolution in hardware, and in particular the lack of efficient implementation of many modern operators like grouped conv and dilated conv.
+**For anyone who might want to run SparK on another architectures**: we recommend you to use the default masked convolution, given the limited optimization of sparse convolution in hardware, and in particular the lack of efficient implementation of many modern operators like grouped conv and dilated conv.